Medical Policy: 01.01.18

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

 Cooling devices may also be referred to as cold therapy units, cryounits or cryotherapy machines.
 Cooling devices use chilled water to decrease the local temperature of tissue.
-These devices may be passive or active and operate by gravity or the use of mechaical or pneumatic pump.
+There are a variety of devices available, ranging from gravity-fed devices that are manually filled with iced water, to motorized units that both cool and circulate the chilled water.
 These devices are typically used when ice packs would normally be applied, e.g., after musculoskeletal or soft tissue injuries and orthopedic surgical procedures to reduce inflammation, pain and swelling.

 Passive cold therapy devices operate by gravity or a hand pump with no battery or electricity used.
 Generally they consist of a cuff or wrap and a cooler.
 When the container is raised, the water fills and pressurizes the cuff and compresses the joint.
 The amount of pressure is proportional to the height of the container.
 When body heat warms the water, the cooler is lowered and the water drains out.
 The cooler is then raised above the affected limb and cold water refills the compressive cuff.

 Available passive or gravity controlled cold therapy devices that provide cooling and compression inclue, but are not limited to: